Godswilly/private_events/README.md

 * Users can create and attend events
 * Events are categorized in past and upcoming events based on their date

-## This web app is live, you can check it here: [Live demo](https://obscure-sierra-39976.herokuapp.com/)

 ## Built With
 * Ruby